kimyoungwon/portfolio/_pages/about.md

 ---
 Welcome!

-I am currently a Ph.D. candidate in Measurement & Statistics at University of Washington (UW) College of Education.
-I am also a statistical and programming consultant at the Center for Social Science Computation and Research (CSSCR) at UW.
+I am a Ph.D. candidate in Measurement & Statistics at the University of Washington (UW) College of Education (expected graduation 2023), and currently work as a computing consultant at the UW Center for Social Science Computation and Research (CSSCR).
+My quantitative methods interests center on predictive models, including multilevel, latent variable, and social network analysis.
+For my dissertation, I am focused on the intersection of latent variable modeling and machine learning.
+Through my graduate training, applied research projects, and consulting at CSSCR, I have become skilled in a variety of software, including R, Python, SPSS, HLM, Stata, SAS, SQL, and Tableau.

-My focal research interest is statistical methods for social network and structural equation modelings combined with machine learning algorithms.
-I am skilled in multiple statistical modeling techniques including structural equation, multilevel, nonlinear, time series, and item response theory models as well as simulation and machine learning approaches.
-I have used many software packages including R, Python, SPSS, HLM, Stata, SAS, SQL, and Tableau.
+In addition to my methodological interests, I am passionate about educational and behavioral science research that promotes equity and social good.
+When I’m not working, I enjoy spending time with my family and friends and playing soccer.

 Research Projects
 ------